 Your beliefs about self-worth play a huge part here, so spend a few moments considering this carefully.

-As you decide on how much you’re going to raise your rates – and then communicate this increase to clients – feeling confident and worthy is so important!
+As you decide on how much you’re going to raise your rates – and then communicate this increase to clients – feeling confident and worthy is super important!

 Some signs it’s time to raise your rates include:

 - You have more work than your current schedule can accommodate

 - Your competitors charge significantly more than you

 - Clients are asking why you’re so cheap

 - Your hourly fee works out to be too low (calculate how much you’re actually making per hour…you might be surprised at how low it actually is!)

 - Your rates have stayed the same for a long time